jisellejones/kickstarter-analysis_JJones/README.md

 ### Challenges and Difficulties Encountered
 When trying to reach a conclusion about which month might be best or worse to begin a campaign, it was difficult to reach a conlusion from looking at only the number of outcomes.
 It was difficult to differentiate between the success of campaigns being correlated with the month of the year or the higher number of campaigns launched.
 In May 166 campaigns were launched versus December when only 75 campaigns were launched, so we had to consider a different method of analysis to eliminate the number of campaigns.

 ---
 ## Results
 From these analyses, we can conclude that May is the best month to begin a campaign.
 We can also conclude that beginning a campaign in December may increase the likelihood of the campaign failing.

 Campaigns that have a campaign goal of less than $5,000 are more likely to be successful than campaigns that have campaign goals of $5,000 or more.

-While there was a substantial amount of data for this dataset, the data was gathered from many different regions.
-In order to determine the likelihood of success in a particular region, further filtering could be applied to determine if conclusions drawn for all regions applies to a particular region.
+While there was a substantial amount of data for this dataset, the data was gathered from many different countries.
+In order to determine the likelihood of success in a particular country, further filtering could be applied to determine if conclusions drawn for all countries applies to a particular country.

 Unfortunately, there was not enough data in the plays category to capture patterns within the canceled campaigns during particular months of the year.
 There was no data about canceled campaigns when determining the outcomes of campaigns based on campaign goals.
 Future analyses may consider taking a closer look at this data set by analyzing canceled campaigns across all parent categories or all subcategories of theater campaigns rather than simply the play subcategory.